Skip to main content

 Fleet company: Each trip is a new transaction with a potentially new driver.
 Preferences — route choices, conversation level, temperature, music — must be re-communicated or lost.

-Owner-operated: Trip 50 is better than trip 5 because I remember that you prefer I-93 over Storrow Drive in the morning, that your EA texts pickup changes to a specific number, and that your executive exits Logan Terminal B at the Delta arrivals door, not the main curb.
+Owner-operated: Trip 50 is better than trip 5 because the owner remembers that you prefer I-93 over Storrow Drive in the morning, that your EA texts pickup changes to a specific number, and that your executive exits Logan Terminal B at a specific arrivals door, not the main curb — and briefs your chauffeur accordingly.

 For recurring executive travel, this consistency is the product.
 Not the vehicle — the relationship.